 Feedback and assessment are still as important in remote education as they are in the classroom.
-Teachers will continue to use feedback and assessment to inform teaching and learning and to ensure that all pupils are building on their prior learning, making progress appropriate to their ability.
-The following are the school's expectations for teachers and teaching assistants who will be responding to children's work either on ClassDojo or a work pack:
+Teachers will continue to use feedback & assessment to inform teaching and learning and to ensure that all pupils are building on their prior learning, making progress appropriate to their ability.
+The following are the school's expectations for teachers and teaching assistants who will be responding to children's work either on Class Dojo or a work pack:

-Work should be checked and marked as in school (at the end of the day, positive comments, next steps)

-- Teachers must use assessment to ensure that their teaching is resposonsive to pupils' needs and addresses any critical gaps in pupils' knowledge - Feedback/messages sent should be given only within normal working hours, promote high expectations as in school and follow the format of; 'well done..., I like..., next time try...or can you challenge yourself to this....' - Respond to completed work via messages on ClassDojo with something to celebrate and something to work on next time, this could be for eg. 2 stars and a wish or E.B.I.
-This should be specific for individual learners. - Award children with their Dojo points for completed work as part of your feedback - Adjust the pace or difficulty of what is being taught in reponse to marking, feedback and assessment - Pupils should be encouraged to upload work via messanger in ClassDojo in KS1, moving towards portfolios on ClassDojo in KS2 so that pupils' learning can be compiled. - ➤ Although it is much harder to deliver immediate feedback to pupils learning remotely, some suggestions for immediate feedback are; ClassDojo messenger discussion, telephone call, video message.
+- > Work should be checked and marked as in school (at the end of the day, positive comments, next steps) - Teachers must use assessment to ensure that their teaching is resposonsive to pupils' needs and addresses any critical gaps in pupils' knowledge - > Feedback/messages sent should be given only within normal working hours, promote high expectations as in school and follow the format of; 'well done..., I like..., next time try...or can you challenge yourself to this....' - Respond to completed with something to celebrate and something to work on next time, this could be for eg. 2 stars and a wish or E.B.I.
+This should be specific for individual learners. - Award children for completed work as part of your feedback - Adjust the pace or difficulty of what is being taught in response to marking, feedback and assessment - Although it is much harder to deliver immediate feedback to pupils learning remotely, some suggestions for immediate feedback are; telephone call, video message.